Fauci says testing is a pillar of our pandemic response. Yeah, more like a fifth column.

 On July 25, a slew of congresspersons signed their names to a letter begging Biden, Walensky and Becerra to better fund STI clinics.
 The letter claims that STI clinics “need testing kits and other supplies and additional staff to scale up an appropriate response.”
 Fauci echoed the sentiment recently, claiming on CNN that testing is a “pillar” of the government’s monkeypox response.

-There is good evidence that PCR tests were used to manipulate Covid case numbers.
+There is good evidence that PCR tests were used to manipulate Covid case numbers1.
 Therefore, it’s worth taking a closer look into testing for Monkeypox.

 What labs are allowed to perform the tests for Monkeypox?
 Conflicting messaging.